upa8/social-network-api/README.md

     1. Create User API. ( Store name and email )
     2. Post update API. ( status is text only )
     3. Follow people API.  ( Where you are able to follow other users )
-    4. Get followers post. ( Timeline )
+    4. Get followers post. ( Timeline )- 10 post
     5. You need to create username and password based authentication.  ( optional )